 During 2017, CCO Holdings and CCO Holdings Capital closed on transactions in which they issued \$6.25 billion aggregate principal amount of senior unsecured notes with varying maturities and interest rates.
-The net proceeds were used to fund buybacks of Charter Class A common stock or Charter Holdings common units, repurchase \$2.75 billion of various series of senior secured and unsecured notes, as well as for general corporate purposes.
+The net proceeds were distributed to the Company's parent companies to fund buybacks of Charter Class A common stock or Charter Holdings common units, repurchase \$2.75 billion of various series of senior secured and unsecured notes, as well as for general corporate purposes.
 These debt repurchases resulted in a loss on extinguishment of debt of \$34 million for the year ended December 31, 2017.

 During 2017, Charter Operating and Charter Communications Operating Capital Corp. closed on transactions in which they issued \$4.75 billion aggregate principal amount of senior secured notes with varying maturities and interest rates.
-The net proceeds were used to fund buybacks of Charter Class A common stock or Charter Holdings common units, as well as for general corporate purposes.
+The net proceeds were distributed to the Company's parent companies to fund buybacks of Charter Class A common stock or Charter Holdings common units, as well as for general corporate purposes.